 Florida Occupational Therapy Laws and Rules

 This course fulfills the requirement for 2 hours of continuing education on the laws and rules that govern the practice of occupational therapy in Florida and is approved by the Florida Board of Occupational Therapy.
+We electronically report to CE Broker.

 Florida Occupational Therapy Laws and Rules